saechaol/saechaol/README.md

 # saechaol

-I'm a computer science major at Sacramento State, graduating on May 22 2021, seeking full time employment.
+I'm a graduating senior from Sacramento State, earning my degree in Computer Science with a certificate in Game Engineering in May 2021, seeking full time employment.

 ## Selected Projects